Santhoshkumar2298/ChromaHarvest/README.md

 - Upload image files for color extraction.
 - Supports both JPG and PNG image formats.
 - Display RGB and HEX values of extracted colors.
+- Download the color codes in .Csv format.

 ## Getting Started